tiffaniechia/Dress-Code/README.md

 ### 3. Application Design Decisions

 I took strict care in ensuring that the models, services, and controllers contained the appropriate type of logic -wherein controllers were views/business logic, services strictly fetched from APIs.
+The biggest design decisions centered mainly around how to handle and/or create data.

+#### Main data handling
-- APIs are implemented in a RESTFUL manner.
+APIs are implemented in a RESTFUL manner.

-- A big concern was definitely database fetching, as that is both costly and time consuming.
+A big concern was definitely database fetching, as that is both costly and time consuming.
 I tried to minimize calling the database as much as possible preferring to transform data with Angular than get/post to the database

-- The current struggle given how data has been wired together meant that models were very thin and not used.
+The current struggle given how data has been wired together meant that models were very thin and not used.
 As the controllers were able to parse the data given straight from the services.
 Given this, I created the models for 1. documentation of how the db works, and for future requirements of posting to the databases.

+#### Shopping cart data
-- One of the biggest design decisions was the handling of shopping cart data.
+ One of the biggest design decisions was the handling of shopping cart data.
 I have taken the decision to pass shopping cart data around instead of on rootscope
 a. post to a temporary database
 b. emiting/ broadcasting data
 c. passing through state params